 Madeleine L'Engle published her first novel, The Small Rain, in 1945.
 Four years later, she published her first children's book, And Both Were Young (1949).
 After struggling for several years, L’Engle began a series of juvenile fictional works about the Austin family with 1960's Meet the Austins.
-Two years later, she earned acclaim for A Wrinkle in Time.
-With this novel and its four sequels, L'Engle introduced a group of young children who engage in a cosmic battle against a great evil that abhors individuality.
-She also wrote several books of fiction and poetry for adults.
+Two years later, she earned acclaim for A Wrinkle in Time, introducing a group of young children who engage in a cosmic battle against a great evil that abhors individuality; it spawned four sequels, as well as a 2018 big screen adaptation.
+L'Engle also wrote several books of fiction and poetry for adults.
 She died in 2007.

 Early Life and Career

 Born on November 29, 1918, in New York City, author Madeleine L'Engle is best known for such novels as A Wrinkle in Time (1962) and A Swiftly Tilting Planet (1978).
 She was the only child of Charles Wadsworth and Madeleine Barnett Camp, a writer and a pianist.
 L'Engle began writing at a young age, producing her first story when she was only five years old.
 "I've been a writer ever since I could hold a pencil," L'Engle told Humanities magazine.

 At the age of 12, L'Engle moved with her parents to Europe and was enrolled in a Swiss boarding school.
 She returned to the United States a few years later and attended Ashley Hall, a boarding school in South Carolina.
 When she was 17, L'Engle lost her father.
 He served in the military during World War I and had been exposed to mustard gas, which caused health problems for the rest of his life.